SergeKhachatour/Stellar-GeoLink/README.md

 1. Register as a data consumer
 2. Request an API key through the dashboard
+3. Wait for admin approval
-3. Use the API key in requests:
+4. Use the API key in requests:
    ```bash
    curl -H "X-API-Key: your_api_key" https://api.stellar-geolink.com/api/location/wallet-locations
    ```